Juggernaut9434/EsportsDataLounge/DEVELOPMENT.md

 ### Setup Credentials for back_end

-1. Create `database.ini` file that fills out this template
+1. Create `database.ini` file that fills out this template to be in main directory

 ```ini
 [postgresql]